intanpuspita/NodeJS/README.md

 **4. Socket.io**

 [Socket.io](https://socket.io/) enables realtime, bidirectional event based communication between client and server.
+The idea of using socket.io is client or browser are able to send requests to Node, but there is no way to do it in reverse.
+To install socket.io in Node, run the following script `npm install -s socket.io`.

 **5. Install nodemon**